AmpersandTarski/documentation/ampersands-own-language/rules/terms/README.md

 ## Syntax

-Every expression is built out of relations, which are combined by operators.
-An expression has one of the following 8 syntactic structures
+Every term is built out of relations, which are combined by operators.
+An term has one of the following 8 syntactic structures

 ```text
 <Expression> <BinaryOperator> <Expression>